hughbris/grav-plugin-cornercat/README.md

 enabled: true
 color: '#fff' # foreground colour or SVG 'color'
 fill: '#151513' # background colour or SVG 'fill'
+animated: true # whether the cat waves on hover
 ```

 Note that if you use the admin plugin, a file with your configuration, and named cornercat.yaml will be saved in the `user/config/plugins/` folder once the configuration is saved in the admin.